ODW + WELLKIND

 Meet Maria

-Among the community’s leaders is Maria.
-As a mother of two young children, she is the primary provider for her family.
-She’s known not only as a provider but as an entrepreneur and go-getter in her community.
-Maria plays a pivotal role in mobilizing other women to join artisan cooperatives, savings groups and tree planting efforts.
+Among Pajomel’s community’s leaders is Maria.
+A mother of two young children, she is the primary provider for her family.
+She’s known not only as a provider but as a dynamic entrepreneur.
+When WellKind Guatemala offered to support her community, Maria played a pivotal role in mobilizing other women to join artisan cooperatives and savings groups.
+Together, they planted over 25,000 trees and learned ecological methods of growing food.

 With training and start-up support from WellKind, Maria recently created a cooperative greenhouse on her land that produces vegetable seedlings to sell.
 She now supports 10 other Kaqchikel women who work collectively to earn income from their small business.